 The Welshman, Wojciech Szczesny, Tomas Rosicky and Mathieu Flamini all played in an otherwise youthful XI as the Gunners played for the first time since winning the FA Cup in MayKris Olsson and Benik Afobe both scored as Arsenal began its preseason preparations with a tame 2-0 win over Boreham Wood on Saturday.

-In their first fixture since lifting the FA Cup in May, Arsene Wenger named a youthful starting XI before making wholesale changes at half-time.
+In the Gunners' first fixture since lifting the FA Cup in May, Arsene Wenger named a youthful starting XI before making wholesale changes at halftime.

 Substitute Olsson opened the scoring with an impudent dink from inside the area eight minutes after the hour before Afobe doubled the lead from the spot late on.

 However, Wenger will likely be more pleased to see the likes of Aaron Ramsey, Wojciech Szczesny and Mathieu Flamini all come through the friendly unscathed against the Conference South side.

 Yaya Sanogo spurned an early chance for the visitors when he shot straight at Boreham Wood goalkeeper James Russell.

 Wenger's men continued to dominate possession with Ramsey next to go close with a low drive that flew marginally wide half an hour in.

 Jon Toral should have scored shortly after following a well-worked move, but he sidefooted his shot wide.

 The hosts enjoyed a late spell of pressure close to halftime, but both sides were goalless at the break.